awflick/ETH-Tip-Jar/README.md

 ## Features

 - Connect MetaMask wallet
-- Send ETH with a custom message
+- Send ETH **or ERC-20 tokens** with a custom message
+- Approves and sends LINK, USDC, WETH, USDT, DAI, and more
+- Dynamic dropdown for selecting supported tokens
 - Random funny feedback on each tip
 - Responsive design for mobile
 - Fully verified contract on Sepolia Etherscan